Francisco Preciado

 Francisco Preciado de la Vega (1713–1789) was a Spanish painter, active mainly in Italy.
 He was involved in a number of artists' associations in Rome, both as a member and an officer.

 Life

-Francisco Preciado was born in Écija, Spain, and initially trained with Domingo Martinez, but on the advise of court painter Francisco de Vieyra, he went to Rome in 1732, with sculptor Felipe de Castro.
+Francisco Preciado was born in Écija, Spain, and initially trained with Domingo Martinez, but on the advice of court painter Francisco de Vieyra, he went to Rome in 1732, with sculptor Felipe de Castro.